DuyNguyen1879/docker-lab-tutorial/content/administration.md

                  -CAcreateserial -out server-cert.pem \
                  -extfile openssl.cnf

-When a certificate contains alternative names, the Common Name is ignored.
-Newer certificates produced by CA may not even include any Common Names.
+When a certificate contains alternative names, the Common Name set in the request (.csr) is ignored.
 For this reason, include all desired hostnames on the alternative names configuration file.

 To inspect the server certificate
 ```